ZhenyingZhu/StudyNotes/Azure.md

 Azure Storage security strategies

 - encryption: auto encrypted in the storage.
 Client-Side Encryption, HTTPS, or SMB 3.0.
+Can use microsoft-managed or customer managed keys.
 - authentication: Azure AD and RBAC
 - authorization
 - user access control with credentials